msambridge/waveform-ot/README.md

 needs to be installed separately.
 Instructions of how to do this appear [here](https://pypi.org/project/pyprop8/).

 ## Citing this package
-If you make use of this code, please acknowledge the work that went into developing it!
+If you make use of this code, please acknowledge the work that went into developing it.
 In particular, if you are preparing a publication, we would appreciate it if you cite the paper describing the general method used here:

 - [Sambridge, M., Jackson, A., & Valentine, A. P. (2022)](https://academic.oup.com/gji/advance-article-abstract/doi/10.1093/gji/ggac151/6572363) "Geophysical Inversion and Optimal Transport", Geophysical Journal International, *in press*.